notifi-network/notifi-network.github.io/versioned_docs/version-Release/alert-subscribe/react-card/index.md

 ## Design Guidelines

-We have design recommendations on how to best present the UI to your dapp users.
-Check them out here: [Figma](https://www.figma.com/file/ieF0Ynuc3WI608RCt7wKSf/Notifi-Template?node-id=0%3A1&t=v8zeo6UovJAOb9vR-0).
+We provide design recommendations to help you present the UI effectively to your dApp users.
+Check them out here: [Figma](https://www.figma.com/design/GotqBWyzrRKbZpSmMeouer/Notification-Card---External-File?node-id=1795-3876&p=f&t=V2qGuMvlIXJeK41Q-0)

 #### Tips

-- Embed the bell icon by the wallet login section:
+- Embed the bell icon near the wallet login section for better visibility and user experience:
   ![here](https://i.imgur.com/f2rnrpk.png)

   &nbsp;

 - There should be a state for the bell icon when connected/not connected:
-  ![example of not connected state](https://i.imgur.com/V9yEeCj.png) If not connected, the bell icon should be hidden.
+  ![example of not connected state](https://i.imgur.com/V9yEeCj.png)

 - Make sure that there is enough contrast between color selections.